WaveBeans/wavebeans/docs/user/ops/monitoring.md

 }
 ```

-Once the facilitator started the Prometheus may connect to the configured port and start collecting metrics.
+Once the facilitator started, the Prometheus may connect to the configured port and start collecting metrics.

 For example: